akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 * `GetDataDeleted` and `UpdateDataDeleted` introduced as described in @ref[DataDeleted](#datadeleted).
 * `SubscribeResponse` introduced in `Subscribe` because the responses can be both `Changed` and `Deleted`.
 * `ReplicationDeleteFailure` renamed to `DeleteFailure`.
+* `EventSourcedBehavior.withEnforcedReplies` signature changed.
+Command is not required to extend `ExpectingReply` anymore. `ExpectingReply` has been removed therefore.

 #### Akka Typed Stream API changes